sowcow/blog/content/posts/city-lights.md

 So the opportunity to do that was realized.

 Also Charlie Chaplin is such a phenomenon.
-And there is this relation to his character you develop.
+And there is this familiarity to his character that you develop.
 So it feels totally ok to just use Charlie.